howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 <Instruction>

-When prompted where (i.e. to which cluster) you want to deploy your service, choose any of the public clusters, e.g. `public-us1` or `public-eu1`.
+When prompted where (i.e. to which cluster) you want to deploy your service, choose any of the development clusters, e.g. `public-us1` or `public-eu1`.
 (If you have Docker installed, you can also deploy locally.)

 </Instruction>